 Articulated boom lifts

 Also known as the knuckle lift, the articulated boom lift has a work platform on its extended arm, enabling the lift to go huger and across obstacles.
 It resembles a human arm when bent.
 This lift has a turntable at its base, making it possible for it to rotate in a full circle.
 Articulated boom lifts are prominent in maintenance works and sites that have many obstacles making them hard to access.
 They can even be useful in repair works, outside a building, or those involving piping.
 As opposed to scissor lifts, this lift is convenient in inaccessible and uneven terrain areas.

 This lift helps to access very high grounds.
 Its work platform is on a long straight arm that is mounted on a movable turntable.
 Telescopic boom lifts are useful when it comes to window washing, electrical repair activities, and other maintenance jobs that take place on elevated platforms.

 Scissor lifts only move vertically.
-This is possible through the application of pressure to the outside lowest supports, which elongates the crossing patterns and propels the lift vertically.
-Of all the other lifts, the scissor lift is least popular since they have to be underneath themselves for them to operate, and thus cannot reach high heights.
+This is possible by applying pressure to the outside lowest supports, which elongates the crossing patterns and propels the lift vertically.
+Of all the other lifts, the scissor lift is the least popular since they have to be underneath themselves to operate and thus cannot reach high heights.
 For this reason, scissor lifts are conventional in indoor maintenance tasks and painting.